MikeInnes/blog/posts/raven-tour.md

 Welcome!
 [Raven](/posts/raven/) is a small but smart programming language that compiles to WebAssembly.
 It combines a simple, functional data model, powerful type inference, and flexible syntax.
 You can learn more from [the GitHub page](https://github.com/Unkindnesses/raven), including how to get set up locally.
 (But note that the code is currently [sponsors-only](https://github.com/sponsors/MikeInnes).)

 Here's "hello world" (or our version of it).
 Press the play button to run code, or try editing the text!
-(But note that the compiler is not yet that robust to errors – if things get funky, just refresh the page.)
+(The compiler is not yet that robust to errors, so if things get funky, just refresh the page.)

 ```raven
 println("Cacaw, World!")